singhv1shal/Bon-Voyage/README.md

 * Bookmark your favourites (food, shops, restaurants etc) from your visits.
 * Notifies you of your favourite delicacies you had in a particular restaurants.
 * This application is personalized and is based on one's own feedbacks unlike other existing applications.
+* Make a list of places you want to visit in the future.
+* Notifies you of the weather of a place.
+* Add personal comments on any place of your choice.
+* Provides a list of places you have visited before.
+* Also provides list of places your friends have visited before.
+* Provides Date and Time of your last visit on any place.

 ## Work Breakdown Structure
 ![alt text](https://github.com/singhv1shal/Bon-Voyage/blob/master/Images/WBS.png)